elihudiaz1/react-parking/README.md

 ## Google Maps API Key

-You can edit `app.json` to include your Google Maps API key under expo.android.config.googleMaps.apiKey Similarly, you can add the API key to expo.config.googleMaps.ApiKey for iOS development.
+You can edit `app.json` to include your Google Maps API key under expo.android.config.googleMaps.apiKey.
+Similarly, you can add the API key to expo.config.googleMaps.ApiKey for iOS development.

 ## Writing and Running Tests